iZeaoGamer/GalacticPE/major.md

 - Added 60 seconds cooldown to Join messages to prevent abuse.

 - Fixed being able to bypass the command cooldown.

+- Added floating text + Welcome messages to the network!

+- Added news floating texts to the lobbies!

+- Changed last seen's messages a bit.
+Here's what we've changed:
+* Renamed Online Time to Online Session - This is due to it being a lot easier to understand than before!
+Since usually, Online Time provides a name called "Online session", or "Total Session".
+But in this case, we use "Online Session".

+* Renamed Offline Time -> Last seen - We've done this to make things a lot more professional.
+Offline/Online time doesn't seem in professional contexts at all.
+With last seen, it'll now tell you when the user was last seen.
+This'll still work with offline timers, don't worry!
+All I did was rename the sections to a better, but more easier and understandable names.

+* Changed Online Session's zero second time message to "Cannot find Online Session for this player".
+Again, this is for professional reasons.

+* Changed Last seen's zero second timer to "just now".
+I've introduced this change so people know how long ago they were seen.
+If it's zero seconds since they were last seen, then it'll put "just now".
+I did play around with a few of those messages to ensure the rights of the network and our players.

+- Removed Quit message from SkyBlock.

+- Fixed SkyBlock's old join message from conflicting with the profile join message system.

+- Fireworks is now configurable in-game!
+All you need to do to enable it, is type /profile.
+Then select Fireworks.
+It's a click of a button!
+Just enable/disable it!
+When disabled, it will no longer use fireworks on join.

+- Added loading data messages to SkyBlock and OG OP Factions.

+- Fixed being blind forever, and then not removing the effects when you join SkyBlock or OG OP Factions.

+- Fixed not being able to move on SkyBlock and OG OP Factions.

+- Added loaded data title messages for when you join SkyBlock or OG OP Factions.

+- Added fireworks to OG OP Factions and SkyBlock.

+- Resorted floating texts to prevent future issues.

+- Floating texts will now only go to that specific world, and not a different world if it's the same coordinates - This bug was an issue for some time now.
+Now fixed, and sorted.
+You'll only see it in the appropriate world now.